How to Turn NPS Feedback Into Reviews, Recommendations and Referrals

 - Another great “push” is to reward their efforts.
 You can offer your promoters a gift in a form of a free subscription or appealing discount if they complete the goal of sharing their review.

-Over time, the reviews and ratings of your product’s promoters can add up, rewarding you with stronger rankings, more traffic, more downloads, more sales and more revenue.
+Over time, the reviews and ratings of your product’s promoters can add up, rewarding you with stronger rankings, more traffic, more downloads, more sales, and more revenue.
 All it takes is a quick follow-up message to every promoter.
-This can be easily automated by using a Net Promoter Score product.
+This can be easily automated by using a specialized NPS software.

 The few that are, however, can be the most valuable marketing partners you’ll ever work with.